shuzhao-li-lab/asari/README.md

 Next to-do
 ==========

+It will be significant to replace pyOpenMS (and OpenMS) and update the chromatogram file format.
+Right now, each file takes ~10 seconds to process and half of the time is spent on reading the chromatogram file.

 The reference DB is not finalized.
-The current DB in this repo takes much larger to load.
-A real ref DB will be loaded in 1 sec.

 Group features into empicical compounds via mass2chem.